 Traffic jam is one of the worst realities you have to deal with everyday as an employee working in an office.
 It’s great if your company is just a few steps away from home.
 Sadly though, you may be one of the unfortunate ones who spend one to two hours going to work and the same amount of time coming home.

 According to an article released by CNBC in 2013, the traffic congestion around the world results to an average of 8 working days loss in a year, based on a Traffic Index released by TomTom.
 And their latest Traffic Index indicates that the rush hour traffic congestion actually doubles the journey times for commuters.
 This will no longer be an issue if you’re home office is just a few steps away from your bedroom.

-You can work directly with your client.
-As a freelancer, it is considered an advantage to work directly with your client as your boss; fewer layers of ranks.
+As a freelancer, it is considered an advantage to work directly with your clients as your own boss; fewer layers of ranks.
 You’ll be able to conveniently ask questions and discuss thoroughly what needs to be done from A to Z. Most client meetings for this work from home set-up are being done through online communication apps or phone calls.